auglxw/Multi-Class-Income-Classification/README.md

 In this notebook, we trained Gradient Boosting Classifier models.
 - Our base model of max depth 3, n_estimators 300 and subsample 0.7 yield a f1 score of 0.57372.
 - Through hyperparameters (max depth, n_estimators and subsample) tuning, we estimated the optimal max depth to be 7-12.
 - After cross-validation, we found the optimal hyperparameters to be max depth=3, n_estimators=150 and subsample=0.8.
-This model yield a f1 score of 0.57250.
+This model yield a f1 score of 0.57462.
-- After using our feature engineered data, the model performance improved and the f1 score rose to 0.57452.
+- After using our feature engineered data, the model performance improved and the f1 score rose to 0.57609.

 #
 ## Conclusions and Recommendations ##
 - The most important factors, identified by our best performing model (XGBoost) affecting one's salary are:
-  1. Detailed Household Status
+  1. Marital Status
   2. Age
   3. Whether you work more than 35 hours a week
-  4. Possession of Professional Certificate
+  4. Possession of government-issued Professional Certificate
   5. Gender
 - Our tuning and selection of ML models have increased the f1 score from an initial 0.39 to 0.57.
 In the confusion matrix, we see that the diagonals are well lit-up too.
 However, adjacent squares have quite a high incidence too.
 We believe that it is because Salary can be affected by non-quantifiable data like one's connections, EQ, negotiation skills, individual interview performance, company's budget availability and payment methods (stock options, housing, education - not just Salary).